jgarc172/code-practice/Preparation/3-types-and-function-notation.md

     return not value
 ```

-We add a comment to the signature to make it more complete:
+which has a signature (and a comment):

 ```python
 Not(value):